Home

 using the following components:

-called a Node Adapter.
+sometimes also called a Mini Hot Spot.
 [Full disclosure: My first board was

 the NQSMHS from Mark Phillips.
 Worked great.
 I also have a DUTCH*Star